Skip to main content

 Summary

-BTQL queries through the MCP server or API hit rate limits of approximately 20 requests per minute on Free and Pro plans, causing HTTP 429 errors that block productivity.
+BTQL queries through the MCP server or API hit rate limits of approximately 20 requests per minute on Starter and Pro plans, causing HTTP 429 errors that block productivity.
 Rate limits are enforced because BTQL queries consume significant backend resources and costs that aren’t accounted for in lower-tier plans.
 Contact sales to discuss increased rate limits for your organization’s usage requirements.

 Resolution Steps